literakl/lelimath/app/src/main/assets/campaigns/README.txt

 "count" - number of formulas generated in this test

 "unknowns" - array of formula parts that can be set as unknown.
-FO first operand, SO second operand, OP operator, RS result.
+FO first operand, SO second operand, OP first operator, OP2 second operator, TO third operand and RS result.

 "games" - array of games to be used, FC stands for fast calc (default), PZ for puzzle

-"order" - can have following values: RANDOM (default), ASCENDING, DESCENDING, FIXED_PAIRS
+"order" - can have following values: RANDOM (default), ASCENDING, DESCENDING

-* FIXED_PAIRS - values from first and second operands are taken sequentially, range is not allowed.
+* ASCENDING, DESCENDING - values are taken sequentially in requested order.
-Ascending order is not enforced for the values.
 Number of tests must not be greater than number of values.
-All formulas will have same unknown.

-* ASCENDING, DESCENDING - values from formula part defined in "sequence" are taken sequentially in requested order.
-Number of tests must not be greater than number of values.

-"sequence" - selects formula part to be used as sequence of values.
-Ignored if set to the same value as unknown.
+If multiple values use defined order than all values must have same size.

 "operator" - array of operators sharing this configuration.
 It can be +, -, *, /.

-"first", "second", "result" - argument values are defined by list of values or ranges in ascending order.
-E.g. 1-3,5,6,7-10
+"first", "second", "third", "result" - argument values are defined by list of values or ranges in ascending order.
+E.g. 1-3,5,6,7-10.

 One campaign structure: